dojo/framework/src/core/README.md

 and creating late-bound or partially applied functions.

 ### load
-The [`@dojo/core/load` module](docs/load.md) can be used to dynamically load modules, or other arbitrary resources via plugins.
+The [`@dojo/core/load` module](docs/load.md) can be used to dynamically load modules or other arbitrary resources via plugins.

 #### math

-The [`@dojo/core/math` module](docs/math.md) contains analogues to a number of ES2015 APIs, including many trigonometric and logarithmic functions.
+The [`@dojo/core/math` module](docs/math.md) contains analogs to a number of ES2015 APIs, including many trigonometric and logarithmic functions.

 #### string